CartoDB/documentation/app/content/carto3-workspace/overview/getting-started.md

     ![Business profile](/img/cloud-native-workspace/get-started/form_business_profile.png)

-    You are all set up to start using CARTO 3!
+    You are ready to start using CARTO 3!

     **Joining an existing account**:

-    For joining an existing account follow the next steps:
+   To join an existing account follow these steps:

     - Choose **Join** an account or **Request access** to an account.

     ![Account setup](/img/cloud-native-workspace/get-started/account_detected_multiple.png)

-    If you select **Join** the account directly, the next step before accessing the CARTO 3 Workspace is filling the personal form.
+    If you select to **Join** the account directly, you will need to enter additional information before accessing the CARTO 3 Workspace.

     Enter your personal information: